Real-World Airline Crew Pairing Optimization: Customized Genetic Algorithm versus Column Generation Method: Computational Experiments

 \section{Computational Experiments}

-All the computational experiments in this work are performed with a real-world medium-scale test-case which includes 839 flights and a single crew base, \textit{DAL} (Dallas, US).
-This test-case is provided by GE Aviation and has been carved out from the networks of US-based big airlines (operating upto 33000 monthly flights and upto 15 crew bases).
-It is found that 430,873 legal crew pairings are possible for this test-case which is enormously huge in comparison to the amount of pairings handled with GA-based approaches in the literature.
-In this work, all the algorithms are implemented using an alternative implementation of \textit{Python v3.6}, called \textit{PyPy v3}, improving the computational speeds by a great extent.
-All computations are performed on a HP Z640 workstation (2 X Intel$^\circledR$ Xeon$^\circledR$ Processor E5-2630v3 @2.40GHz and 8-Cores/16-Threads, enabled with multi-processing capabilities).
-The parameter settings of the proposed GA, used in these experiments, are given in Table~\ref{paraSet}.
+All the computational experiments in this research work are performed with a real-world test-case, which includes 839 flights and crew based on a single home base-- Dallas, USA (\textit{DAL}).
+This test-case has been extracted from the networks of US-based big airlines (operating upto 33,000 monthly flights with upto 15 crew bases), provided by the research consortium's industrial sponsors-- GE Aviation.
+It is found that 430,873 legal crew pairings are possible for this test-case, which is enormously huge in comparison to the amount of pairings dealt in the existing GA-based approaches (Section~\ref{intro}).
+In this research work, all the algorithms are implemented using \textit{Python} and executed using just-in time (JIT) compiler-- \textit{PyPy}, improving the computational speeds by a great extent.
+All computations are performed on a HP Z640 workstation (2 X Intel$^\circledR$ Xeon$^\circledR$ Processor E5-2630v3 @2.40GHz and 8-Cores/16-Threads, enabled with parallelization capabilities).
+The parameter settings of the proposed GA, used for the experiments in this research, are given in Table~\ref{paraSet}.